yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

   - What characters were censored in a Chinese newspaper published in Hong Kong in the 1930s?
 objectives:
   - Learn to clean and compare two texts.
-  - Extract specific information out of texts.
+  - Extract specific information from texts.
   - Visualise your results in a word cloud.
 time_estimation: 1H
 key_points:
   - The *diff* tool allows comparing two similar texts automatically
-  - The word cloud shows redactions from the texts at one glance
+  - The word cloud shows redactions from the texts at a glance
 tags:
-- Humanities
+- Digital_Humanities
 - Text_mining
 contributions:
   authorship: